 - Check if the selection control is inactive when the page is loaded.

 - Check is the initial focus of the checkbox is on the first checkbox.

 - Check if the user can select the remember me checkbox or not.
 (Active or not).

-- Check whether the remember me checkbox is enabled after filling in the username and password.
+- Check whether the Remember Me checkbox is enabled after entering the username and password.

 - Check if the user revisits the login page, then the username and password showing in the respective field.

 - Check if the user can log in without selecting the remember me checkbox.

 - Revisit the page and check the fields after clearing the browser cookies.

 - Check if the user can log in after clearing the browser cookies.

 - Check that username and password in the browser.
 Cookies when the user visits again and unchecked the remember me checkbox.